wmalab/scHiCDiff/README.md

 # scHiCDiff

 scHiCDiff is a novel statistical algorithm to detect differential chromatin interactions (DCIs) between two Hi-C experiments at single-cell level.
-Here, we introduced 5 ways to capture the DCIs: two non-parametric tests (Kolmogorov–Smirnov test/ Cramér-von Mises test) and parametric likelihood ratio test with three regression models (Negative Binomial/ Zero-inflated Negative Binomial/ Negative Binomial Hurdle).
-Non-parametric tests are advantageous by allowing us detecting DCIs without any assumption on data distribution; negative binomial(NB) is the most common assumption for interaction counts in bulk Hi-C parametric approaches, while zero-inflated Negative Binomial(ZINB) and Negative Binomial Hurdle (NBH) regression models are specially designated for the interaction comparison at single-cell level by taking the excessive zeros feature into consideration.
+Here, we introduced 5 ways to capture the DCIs: two non-parametric tests (Kolmogorov–Smirnov test/ Cramér-von Mises test) and parametric likelihood ratio test with three regression models (Negative Binomial/ Zero-inflated Negative Binomial).
+Non-parametric tests are advantageous by allowing us detecting DCIs without any assumption on data distribution; negative binomial(NB) is the most common assumption for interaction counts in bulk Hi-C parametric approaches, while zero-inflated Negative Binomial(ZINB) regression models is specially designated for the interaction comparison at single-cell level by taking the excessive zeros feature into consideration.

 # Installation